WinAmp’s humble beginnings from this bloggers perspective.

 Whew!
 As we quickly approach 2019 we find that the official Winamp website gets a new coat of paint which is good.
 Now if they can spend a few more pennies and make it HTTPS compliant we would feel a little more comfortable about the future and authenticity of this site.
 But if the site security doesn’t bother you they do have a survey which you can fill out asking some of the features you want.
 To which at this time we’ve not only filled out that survey.
 But will leave this entry as an open letter to WinAmp:

-- IPv6 support – Servers which have their DNS set for IPv6 as well as the client on IPv6 leaves winamp in a perpetual ‘loading’ state.
-WinAmp cannot support IPv6 and the only work-around is on the server-end where the provider has to disable it so it resolves proper.
+- IPv6 support – Servers which have their DNS set for IPv6 as well as the client on IPv6 leaves Winamp in a perpetual ‘loading’ state.
+WinAmp cannot support IPv6 and the only workaround is on the server-end where the provider has to disable it so it resolves properly.

 - Codec Support – If WinAmp wants to get back into the game they need to support the same codecs that other players like VLC support.

 - ShoutCast TV – AOL destroyed it before Justin.tv/twitch made it big.
 It’s time to re-enable that feature.

 - HTTPS – wildcard registration is like $75/year.
 C’mon guys!
 We even have it and we’re just a blog!